 Manage your reputation

 A positive, widespread reputation is essential to attract new dental patients, so you need to engage where appropriate.
-For example, it’s appropriate to thank people who share your content or who write positive feedback about your dental practice.
+For example, it’s appropriate to thank people who share your content or write positive feedback about your dental practice.
 It’s also appropriate to reply to negative feedback.

 In both cases, you should reply promptly and professionally.
 Also, never admit fault and do not reveal any protected health information, in accordance with HIPAA.